suzuki-2001/pytorch-proVLAE/README.md

 <img src="./md/shapes3d.gif" width="100%">

-⬆︎ Visualization of results when traversing the latent space of pytorch-proVLAE trained on four datasets: 3D Shapes.
+☝️ **Visualization of results when traversing the latent space (-1.5 to +1.5) of pytorch-proVLAE trained on 3D Shapes.**

 &nbsp;